gdepeute/dae.notes/estaff.notes.md

 - Created map service for Joseph Spain at MB Cars
 - Created map services for Jeff Dean/Databricks
 - USVP feedback into doc for Bob
+- Pinged Ray/Cassie regarding Crisis24 request for structured location information

+  - Taken under advisement, might not be trivial but straightforward?

 - Questions
   - Rory update?